tfabris/BlueGigaEmpeg/README.md

 jumper block to the opposite setting.

-Place the board assembly back into the BlueGigaEmpeg enclosure so that the recessed RESET/PAIR button and the LED fit into the holes on the enclosure.
-If the LED got bent, straighten it carefully so the LED fits into the hole in the casing.
+Place the board assembly back into the BlueGigaEmpeg enclosure so that the recessed RESET/PAIR button and the LED fit into their corresponding holes on the enclosure.
+If the LED got bent, straighten it carefully so the LED fits into its hole in the casing.

 You should not need to force the BlueGigaEmpeg board assembly back into its casing, but it is a very precise fit so that it doesn't rattle.
 You might have